talentseek/linkedin-automation-api/COMPREHENSIVE_API_DOCUMENTATION.md

 - Scheduler status semantics (thread-based):
   - `/api/webhooks/scheduler-status` (no auth) exposes `scheduler_running` and `scheduler_thread_alive` from `running` and `thread.is_alive()`.
   - `/api/automation/scheduler/status` (JWT) returns `{ status, running, thread_alive }`.
+- Webhook authentication: Unipile webhooks do not require a secret by default.
+If you want to verify requests, set `UNIPILE_WEBHOOK_SECRET` in the app and add a matching `Unipile-Auth` header to the webhook in Unipile.
+If not set, verification is skipped.

 ### Analytics Endpoints